 - Vehicles that run on propane autogas emit fewer greenhouse gases, smog-producing hydrocarbons and particulate emissions than conventional fuels.
 In fact, propane autogas engine technology has progressed to the point where emissions are reduced to near zero. - Propane autogas is naturally lower in nitrogen oxides (NOx) than diesel and gasoline.
 Diesel emissions are 15 to 19 times higher than with propane according to a West Virginia University study. - The Ford 7.3L V8 engine equipped with a ROUSH CleanTech fuel system is certified to the ultra-low NOx level of 0.02 grams per brake horsepower-hour.
-This engine (used in Blue Bird Type C school buses and Class 4-7 Ford commercial vehicles) is 90% cleaner than EPA's most stringent heavy-duty engine standard. - Vehicles fueled by propane autogas reduce noise levels by about 50% when compared to diesel, reducing noise in communities and allowing drivers to focus more on the road ahead.
+This engine (used in Blue Bird Type C school buses, Micro Bird G5 and Class 4-7 Ford commercial vehicles) is 90% cleaner than EPA's most stringent heavy-duty engine standard. - Vehicles fueled by propane autogas reduce noise levels by about 50% when compared to diesel, reducing noise in communities and allowing drivers to focus more on the road ahead. - Propane is a low-carbon alternative fuel that can produce significantly fewer greenhouse gas emissions than diesel, gasoline and electricity in a wide range of applications.